Disabling and Enabling Inspections

 - In the inspection settings, select the desired profile.
 The inspections associated with the profile are displayed in the tree view.

-To find the desired inspection, expand the grouping nodes or use the search field.
+- Find the desired inspection, by expanding the grouping nodes or using the search field.

 - Use the check box next to the inspection to disable or enable it.